The position of the car on the map is wrong

 Is the latest map information installed?

 Map data are updated and improved continuously.
 In connection with map updates via computer and USB, the current map version in the car can be shown.
-Check the map version in the car and compare with the available map version in the support information on www.volvocars.com.
+Check the map version in the car and compare the available map version on the Volvo Cars support site support.volvocars.com.